ttg

 TTG C++ implementation is currently supported by 2 backends providing task scheduling, data transfer, and resource management.
 While it is possible to use specific TTG backend explicitly, by using the appropriate namespaces, it is recommended to write backend-neutral programs that can be specialized to a particular backend as follows.

-1. By defining one (and only one) of the following macros, via the command-line argument to the compiler (recommended) or as an explicit #define statement in the source code:
+1. By defining one (and only one) of the following macros, via the command-line argument to the compiler (recommended) or as an explicit #define statement in the source code: - TTG_USE_PARSEC: selects the PaRSEC backend as the default; - TTG_USE_MADNESS: selects the MADNESS backend as the default (expert-use only).

 Following the definition of this macro it is safe to include the top-level TTG header file: